V4

 Scope of Practice Checker

 Who is legally permitted to perform which procedures — and how those procedures can be advertised.
-This tool checks whether a practitioner's registration type permits them to perform a given treatment, and whether advertising that treatment is compliant with their scope.
+This tool checks whether a practitioner's registration type permits them to perform a given treatment, and flags where advertising that treatment engages scope-of-practice rules.

 Procedure details